henryubuntu/Data-Science/README.md

 ∀ All code organized (of the topics I liked the most, ja ja ja ;) )

-+ You can contact me for any job proposals at: enriquerios at mail.ru or enriquerios2@mail.ru
++ You can contact me at: enriquerios at mail.ru

 + Please, can you be eerily patient to learn all of this fast? -> ᵦₑ ᵣᵢ𝒸ₕ